ansonnchan/cifar-10-image-classification/README.md

 - `seaborn`  (could be installed already)
 - `sklearn' OR 'scikit-learn`

-You can install them using the following command on Command Prompt (or any command line interface0 pip install [insert library]
+You can install them using the following command on Command Prompt (or any command line interface)

+pip install [insert library]